KennyPeanuts/litter_priming_nutrients/analysis/ergosterol_analysis.md

 * LeafNum = the number of leaves in the sample
 * ErgLeaf = the estmated mass of ergosterol per leaf (ug)
 * Location = the position of the leaf discs in the microcosm, where "Sed" means the leaves were resting on the sediment surface and "Top" means the leaves were elevated 4 cm above the sediment surface.
+* Glucose = identifier for is glucose was added to the jar, where "N" means that no glucose was added and "Y" means that glucose was added.
+* Nutrient = identifier for is N and P were added to the jar, where "N" means that no N and P were added and "Y" means that N and P were added.

 ## Create Difference Variable